themanyone/FindAImage/README.md

 ## Photo Album Builder

-Once `llama-cpp-python` is set up and running, you can configure it to serve the above models.
-Or just keep using llama-server.

 Test captioning photos in the memes directory.
 This will launch a server to host the photo album builder.
 The builder then creates a web page that will be the photo album or media portfolio.

 `./album_create.py memes`